obsquidian/everything/transcripts-canceling.md

 In response to demands that she apologize, Lindsay released a statement where she said:

-    "I was not involved in Opulence.
+> "I was not involved in Opulence.
 My name was mentioned in it, but I did not participate in the production.
 Therefore, with regards to calls for me to apologize, I have to ask, apologize for what?
 There is only one logical answer: apologize for being friends with Natalie."

 And here's a response to her statement:

-    "I don't need to consider you my fucking friend to disagree with beliefs you knowingly solicit or allow on your platform.
+> "I don't need to consider you my fucking friend to disagree with beliefs you knowingly solicit or allow on your platform.
 Same with Contra, it just means you're willing to allow awful ideas to fester for the sake of financial gain which is fine, but it makes you a piece of shit."

 And here's a comment at Hbomberguy:

-    “I doubt that you were gonna read this, but can you please just tell us your thoughts on that whole situation so we could at least know that you are on our side.
+> “I doubt that you were gonna read this, but can you please just tell us your thoughts on that whole situation so we could at least know that you are on our side.
 We don't want to have to cancel all of y'all and cause BreadTube to go into a schism as a result of this, thank you.”

 In other words, “Nice YouTube channel you have there, friend.
 It would be a shame if someone canceled it.”
 So fucking sinister.

 Olly of PhilosophyTube released his own statement affirming his support of non-binary people, but adding:

-    “Sadly, I've also been harassed, threatened, doxxed, had my private life speculated on and my loved ones insulted... in recognizing the feelings of those who kindly raised their concerns in a polite way, I do not wish to legitimize the great many people who use their hurt as a cover for unacceptable toxic and abusive behavior.”
+> “Sadly, I've also been harassed, threatened, doxxed, had my private life speculated on and my loved ones insulted... in recognizing the feelings of those who kindly raised their concerns in a polite way, I do not wish to legitimize the great many people who use their hurt as a cover for unacceptable toxic and abusive behavior.”

 And here are some responses to Olly:

-    “As a non-binary fan of yours, I'm disappointed in this non-apology."
+> “As a non-binary fan of yours, I'm disappointed in this non-apology."

 Again, what exactly is he supposed to be apologizing for?
 Ever having associated with me?

-    “Things we are going to criticize Olly PhilosophyTube for: - being a sniveling hypocritical piece of sh*t - refusing to listen to trans people - actively, openly and repeatedly mocking the trans people he refuses to listen to.”
+> “Things we are going to criticize Olly PhilosophyTube for: - being a sniveling hypocritical piece of shxt - refusing to listen to trans people - actively, openly and repeatedly mocking the trans people he refuses to listen to.”

-    "Thanks for the apology, now stop endorsing ContraPoints."
+> "Thanks for the apology, now stop endorsing ContraPoints."

 Now keep in mind that what these Twitter people are doing is demanding that cis people publicly condemn a trans woman for loosely associating with another trans person.
 Does that strike anyone else as wildly inappropriate?